 He told me that there were 12 of these machines built, and up until the Auction, he owned 3 of the original 12.
 He was sure where 9 of the remaining bikes were, and uncertain of the whereabouts of the other three.

-It appears that Joe Petralli was the man instramental in getting these machines built.
+It appears that Joe Petralli was the man instrumental in getting these machines built.
 Joe had more or less begged Harley to build the bikes, but they were not really interested.
-Joe hung around the Harley Plant and pestered the people that he thought would be able to help him see his project through.
+Joe hung around the Harley plant and pestered the people that he thought would be able to help him see his project through.
 It then seems that the powers that be finally gave in to Joe's wishes, but told him that he would either have to build it himself, or hire his own people.

 The gentleman concerned went on to say, that as the story goes, it had something to do with the cam timing.
 Joe had to some degree copied the JAP engines, but had a problem with the cams.
 Harley decided not to get involved and the project ended.